 Sedona, AZ 86336

-Presentations: We again have 3 days of presentations by hummingbird experts from around the world in the modern, air-conditioned Sedona Performing Arts Center.
+Presentations: 3 days of presentations by hummingbird experts from around the world in the modern, air-conditioned Sedona Performing Arts Center.

-(You can read about the 2012 Festival in this excerpt from The Hummingbird Connection, the official member newsletter of the Hummingbird Society.)
+You can read about the first Sedona Hummingbird Festival (2012) in this excerpt from The Hummingbird Connection, the official member magazine of the Hummingbird Society.

-The Sedona Hummingbird Festival 2012 was a spectacular community event!
+Sedona Hummingbird Festivals have been spectacular community events!
 Residents and businesses were encouraged to include hummer-friendly flowers in their yard.
 Those lacking time or inclination for gardening put out feeders, especially beginning in June.
-By keeping the feeders filled and fresh, residents will this year see that migrants will reward their benefactors by returning—with friends and relatives—in subsequent years, leading to ever-higher populations.
-In our dreams, the Hummingbird Society imagines feeders even hanging from the street signs, but that may not happen for a few years!
+By keeping the feeders filled and fresh, residents year after year see that migrants will reward their benefactors by returning—with friends and relatives—leading to ever-higher populations.
+In our dreams, the Hummingbird Society imagines feeders even hanging from the street signs, but that may not happen right away!

-The Sedona Hummingbird Festival 2012 was made possible in part by a grant from the City of Sedona, Arizona, and with assistance of the Sedona Chamber of Commerce.
+The Sedona Hummingbird Festival is made possible in part by grants from the City of Sedona, Arizona, and with assistance of the Sedona Chamber of Commerce.
 We gratefully acknowledge their help in making this event possible.